 B.S. in Systems Engineering

 The Systems Engineering curriculum is more flexible than many traditional engineering programs.
-It requires a minimum of 129 credit hours to graduate.
-In addition to the courses specifically required in the curriculum, students are able to take nine credits of unrestricted electives, nine credits of electives tailored to an application area, and six credits of technical electives.
+In addition to the courses specifically required in the curriculum, students are able to take twelve credits of unrestricted electives, nine credits of systems engineering electives, and three credits of engineering electives.
+The curriculum allows students to pursue multiple areas of interest within the broad framework of systems engineering.

 Application Sequences